jupyter/governance/software_subprojects.md

 - Where applicable, nominate and maintain a single representative to the SSC.
 - Follow the licensing guidelines and practices of the project ([use of the BSD license and copyright header](https://github.com/jupyter/jupyter/blob/master/LICENSE)).
 - Follow Jupyter’s trademark, branding, and intellectual property guidelines.
 - Conduct its activities in a manner that is open, transparent, and inclusive.
-This includes coordinating with the SSC and the Board of Directors on mechanisms for information flow and updates to the broader community (details of this, project-wide, will be developed as our new governance model is adopted and implemented).
+This includes coordinating with the Software Steering Council and the Executive Council on mechanisms for information flow and updates to the broader community (details of this, project-wide, will be developed as our new governance model is adopted and implemented).
 - Maintain a publicly visible Team Compass (see e.g. [JupyterHub](https://github.com/jupyterhub/team-compass) or [JupyterLab](https://github.com/jupyterlab/team-compass) for illustration of their structure and content).

 ## Incubator Subprojects